Aboud: Byzantine period

+Early Muslim period

+Although it appears that the community in 'Abud underwent a process of Arabization during the early Muslim period, they were still able to preserve the Christian Palestinian Aramaic language and tradition long into this period and beyond it.
+However, they no longer used it as a spoken language; instead, they used this dialect for ceremonial events and liturgical uses.
+A Palestinian Syriac inscription in the St. Mary Church indicate that it was active 1058, during Fatimid rule.

 Crusader/Mamluk era

 In 1099, Aboud and much of Syria was conquered by European Crusaders.
 During the Crusader period, Aboud was known by them as the Latin Casale Santa Maria.
 At the time, it was an unfortified agricultural village inhabited mostly by local Orthodox Christians.
 A minority of the population consisted of Crusader settlers.
 The Crusaders made improvements and additions to the church, such as the nave and the north aisle.

 In 1104, Mufarij ibn Abu al-Hayr al-Abudi, a monk from Aboud, copied Syriac manuscripts in the Saint Catherine's Monastery in Sinai.
 In 1167, Casale Santa Maria was sold by King Baldwin IV to the Knights Hospitallers.
 Starting in 1176, they used revenues from the village to supply white bread to the sick in the hospital of Jerusalem.

 In 1225, Yaqut al-Hamawi noted Aboud was a "small town in Filastin Province, near Jerusalem.
 The name is Hebrew, and [has] become Arabicized."
 At another point in the 13th century, an Aboud monk, Sarur ibn Abd al-Masih al-Abudi, was recorded as copying Syriac manuscripts in Cairo.
 The southern part of Aboud was founded in the 13th or 14th century, during Mamluk rule.
 Two ornate mausoleums in this part of Aboud were built during the Mamluk period.
 Arab historian al-Maqrizi mentioned these in the 14th century.